The Global Fund for Children UK Trust

 8. Relationship Over Paperwork

 GFC “simplifies the application process by focusing on building meaningful relationships with potential partners, rather than requiring formal proposals.”
-They note they “visit organizations in person and build relationships, getting to know possible new partners when they have raised funds.”
+They note they “visit organisations in person and build relationships, getting to know possible new partners when they have raised funds.”
 Be prepared for genuine relationship-building, not just form-filling.

 UK-Specific Examples